rj-cloudsecurity/cloud-security-iam-portfolio/02-sc900/exam-prep/sc900-last-push.md

 - **Service principal** = identity for any registered application in Entra ID; credentials must be managed
 - **Managed identity** = credential-free service principal for Azure resources only; credentials managed automatically by Microsoft

-**Exam trap:** "allow an Azure VM to access storage without handling credentials" → managed identity.
+"allow an Azure VM to access storage without handling credentials" → managed identity.
 "Identity for an application" → service principal.

 ---